keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### DISSERTATION
-*Working Title:* "BECOMING WHAT WE ARE: RECENT NEO-ARISTOTELIANS ON THE ETHICAL SIGNIFICANCE OF BEING RATIONAL PRIMATES"  (Chair: David Bradshaw)
+*Working Title:* "THE VIRTUE TRIANGLE: PRACTICAL REASON, EXCELLENCE, AND NATURAL TELEOLOGY IN THE RECENT NEO-ARISTOTELIANS"  (Chair: David Bradshaw)